-You can access counselling anywhere where you have internet access.
-At home, or somewhere else that feels safe.
+- You can access counselling anywhere where you have internet access and feel safe to do so.

-You can access counselling anywhere where you have phone reception.
-Anywhere where you feel safe to open up.
+- You can access counselling anywhere where you have phone reception and feel safe to talk openly.

 Convenience – There are many reasons why people put off therapy.
 One of the biggest reasons is often distance.
 Maybe you live in a remote area where you can’t find that many mental health professionals within a reasonable distance, and/or your work schedule doesn’t allow for long commutes once or twice every week.
 With telephone or Zoom counselling, you have more options because you’re no longer limited by availability in your local area.
 You can attend the sessions from the comfort of your own home and you also save time because you don’t have to commute to my counsellor’s office.